Resources

 • The AKOR video series (link below)

-• Train-the-trainer video series
+• Train-the-trainer modules and video series

 And soon:

-• A book of poems using children’s voices to illustrate the AKOR principles
+• A book of poems using children’s voices to illustrate the AKOR principles.

 AKOR Parenting Video Series